Khiva Silk Road Travel

 Transfer from Khiva to Bukhara or from Bukhara to Khiva (door-to-door service)

-Travel time: 6–7 hours.
-Traveling distance: 430 kilometers.
-Cross the Amudarya River (known as the Oxus in antiquity), cross the Kyzyl Kum desert, then check into a local hotel in Bukhara.
+Travel time: 6–7 hours; travel distance: 430 kilometers.
+Cross the Amu Darya River (known anciently as the Oxus), traverse the Kyzyl Kum desert, then check into your accommodation in Bukhara.

 View offer